ygweric/ygweric.github.io/_posts/2016-1-15-My-Resume.md

 ### Education Achievement
 Xuchang University, Bachelor of Computer Information Science, from Sep.
 2008 to Jun.
 2012.

 My score in my University is perfect.
-Join the University Computer Laboratory on the second year on my college, do some projects for my teachers.
-Got a internship job about JavaEE near my college.
+Joined the University Computer Laboratory on the second year on my college, did some projects for my teachers.
+Got a internship job about JavaEE with the recommendation of my teacher.

-Helped teachers complete the "Teacher Tating Management System", "Teacher Teaching Quantitative Assessment System."
+Helped teachers to complete 2 J2EE project: the "Teacher Tating Management System", "Teacher Teaching Quantitative Assessment System."

 Got some times State scholarships.